gidsola/docker-discord-gateway/README.md

 ## Setup

-There are things missing like the sql connector and the related helpers.
+There are things missing like the sql connector and related helpers.
 If you want to use this you need to make your own, no schema is provided.

-## License

-This is licensed under the MIT License.